TS-4900 Debian 12 Sections

 Debian provides cross toolchains within their distribution for different architectures.

-For best portability we recommend using a container like docker to run a Debian 12 rootfs for the toolchain.
-This will allow a consistent toolchain to run from almost any Linux system that can run Docker.
-Keep in mind that while docker does run under OSX and Windows, these are run under a case insensitive filesystem which will cause problems with complex builds like the Linux kernel so a Linux host is still recommended.
+For best portability, we recommend using a containerized environment like Docker to run a Debian 12 environment for toolchain access.
+This will allow a consistent build environment to run from almost any Linux system that can run Docker.
+Keep in mind that while docker does run under macOS and Windows, these are run under a case insensitive filesystem which will cause problems with complex builds like the Linux kernel so a Linux host is still recommended.

 • Ubuntu/Debian: